 Signs of an Infestation

-The key signs of a raccoon infestation are both visual and audible.
-Damage to a home’s insulation, wood, shingles, electrical wiring, walls or other parts of the structure is a telltale sign that a raccoon has taken up residence inside.
+The key signs of an infestation are both visual and audible.
+Damage to a home’s insulation, wood, shingles, electrical wiring, walls or other parts of the structure is a telltale sign that one has taken up residence inside.
 Another indication of a raccoon infestation is the presence of droppings, urine stains, or built-up materials from creating a nest.

-Additionally, raccoons often raid and can make a mess of, contents in garbage cans while they are in search of food.
+Additionally, they will often raid and can make a mess of, contents in garbage cans while they are in search of food.
 If a homeowner notices trash dispersed on the property, raccoons could be to blame.
-Raccoon paw prints may also be visible in the yard.
+Paw prints may also be visible in the yard.

-Raccoons sometimes kill poultry, destroy bird nests, and damage gardens or crops, so any signs of these types of activities can also mean there is a raccoon infestation.
-Hearing loud thuds and noises from raccoon movement can also signify a homeowner has raccoons in the home.
+Raccoons sometimes kill poultry, destroy bird nests, and damage gardens or crops, so any signs of these types of activities can also mean there is an infestation.
+Hearing loud thuds and noises from movement can also signify a homeowner has raccoons in the home.